 It was an exceptional day for Pat Riley on July 1, 2016.
 He was smiling, his face nearly breaking because of it.
 The reason he was giddy was his prized free agent Hassan Whiteside had just inked a max deal that would pay him $22 million, $23 million this year, $25 million in 2018-19 and a player option of $27 million in 2019-20.
 Pat Riley exhaled.
 He accomplished his goal of keeping Whiteside in a Heat uniform even as the cautionary tale of Chris Bosh hung over his head.
 It was Chris Bosh that Riley signed (overpaid) to a similar max deal in 2014 and a contract Pat Riley had to fight off like a prisoner shakes off his oppressors.

 That day in July was the last perfect moment.
 Since then Riley has had to pivot over and over.
 Six days after his perfect Hassan Whiteside moment, his star and everything Miami defected to his hometown of Chicago, Illinois.
-Within a two year window, two Hall of Fame players who Riley had in the fold turned their back on the great motivator and leader Pat Riley.
+Within a two year window, two Hall of Fame players who Riley had in the fold turned their back on the great motivator and leader.

-Pat Riley is in the middle.
-He is not God awful as a talent scout, but not great in convincing free agents from other teams to come to the Heat either.
+Pat Riley has not been great in convincing free agents from other teams to come to the Heat.
 He couldn’t convince Gordon Hayward to forget about the Celtics.
-His best moves this summer were re-signing solid players Dion Waiters and James Johnson but that hardly pushes the Heat needle forward.
-Give Riles A “B”.
+His best moves this past summer were re-signing solid players Dion Waiters and James Johnson but that hardly pushes the Heat needle forward.
+Give Riles a “B”.

-Dragic is a good player not a great one.
-He can’t carry a team and for that matter neither can Whiteside.
-No one on the Heat roster is the difference maker to get them to the Eastern Conference Finals.
-That means that Riley hasn’t been Riley these past few years.
+Riley hasn’t been Riley these past few years.
 He’s made some slip up mistakes.
 Is this period of ups and downs that faint light flickering in the sunset?
-Soon you will barely see the glow of where the great Pat Riley used to stand.
+Soon you will barely see the glow of where the great Pat Riley used to stand?